 Photons (light) being elementary particles would have been formed soon after the Big Bang.
 But these photons would have been scattered by the early electrons.
 As the Universe continued to cool, it would have eventually reached the temperature where electrons combined with nuclei to form neutral atoms (recombination).
 Before this “recombination” occurred, the Universe would have been opaque because the free electrons would have caused light (photons) to scatter the way sunlight scatters from the water droplets in clouds.
 But when the free electrons were absorbed to form neutral atoms, the Universe suddenly became transparent.
 Those same photons – the afterglow of the Big Bang known as Cosmic Background Radiation – can be observed today.

-Rate of Expansion of Universe is not decreasing, but increasing due to Dark Energy!
+The rate of Expansion of the Universe is not decreasing, but increasing due to Dark Energy!

 Our investigation shows that the early Universe was too homogeneous.
 How could pieces of the Universe that had never been in contact with each other have come to equilibrium at the very same temperature?
 This and other cosmological problems could be solved, however, if there had been a very short period immediately after the Big Bang where the Universe experienced an incredible burst of expansion called “inflation.”
 For this inflation to have taken place, the Universe at the time of the Big Bang must have been filled with an unstable form of energy whose nature is not yet known.
 Whatever its nature, the inflationary model predicts that this primordial energy would have been unevenly distributed in space due to a kind of quantum noise that arose when the Universe was extremely small.
 This pattern would have been transferred to the matter of the Universe and would show up in the photons that began streaming away freely at the moment of recombination.